Aczel-Mendler Bisimulations in a Regular Category: Introduction

-Categorical modelling is one such effort in abstracting concrete theories into purely mathematical ones, expressed in the language of category theory.
-If one earlier success in computer science is about the denotational semantics of programming languages (see for example the Curry-Howard-Lambek correspondence, published first in \cite{lambek86}), a more recent one is about the categorical modelling of bisimulations and computing systems using coalgebras.
-In this modelling, systems are expressed as coalgebras, that is, morphisms of the form $X\,\longrightarrow\,FX$, where $X$ is an object in some category representing the state space of the system, and $F$ is a functor on this category, representing the type of allowed transitions.
-By varying the underlying category and the functor $F$, one can capture various (known and new) types of systems.
-In this abstract view, morphisms between coalgebras play an import role: they encompass the intuition of \emph{bisimulation maps}, that is, some transformations of systems that produce bisimulations.
-Related to this intuition, several abstract notions of bisimilarity can be defined, all more or less equivalent (see \cite{jacobs17,staton11} for an overview).
+Categorical modelling is one such effort to abstract concrete theories into purely mathematical ones, expressed in the language of category theory.
+If an earlier success in computer science lies in the denotational semantics of programming languages (see, for example, the Curry-Howard-Lambek correspondence, first published in~\cite{lambek88}), a more recent achievement is the categorical modelling of bisimulations and computational systems using coalgebras.
+In this modelling, systems are represented as coalgebras—that is, morphisms of the form $X\,\longrightarrow\,FX$, where $X$ is an object in some category representing the state space of the system, and $F$ is an endofunctor on this category, representing the type of allowed transitions.
+By varying the underlying category and the functor $F$, one can capture various (known and novel) types of systems.
+In this abstract view, morphisms between coalgebras play an important role: they encompass the intuition of bisimulation maps, that is, transformations of systems that induce bisimulations.
+Building on this intuition, several abstract notions of bisimilarity can be defined, all more or less equivalent (see~\cite{jacobs16,staton11} for an overview).

-In the present paper, we are interested in Aczel-Mendler bisimilarity \cite{aczel89}, which defines a bisimulation as an abstract relation (that is, a subobject of a product) which itself carries a structure of coalgebra, and from which we can recover the coalgebra structures of the systems we are comparing by projections.
-This abstract notion has the privilege to be very close to usual notions of bisimulations in terms of relations, but this comes with the cost that they are too set-flavoured.
-For example, some basic properties (such as closure under composition, or their relation to bisimulation maps) only hold when the underlying category has some form of axiom of choice.
+In the present paper, we are particularly interested in Aczel-Mendler bisimilarity~\cite{aczel89}, which defines a bisimulation as an abstract relation (that is, a subobject of a product) which itself carries a coalgebra structure, from which the coalgebra structures of the systems being compared can be recovered via projections.
+This abstract notion has the advantage of being very close to the usual notions of bisimulation in terms of relations, but this comes at the cost of being overly set-flavoured.
+For instance, some basic properties (such as closure under composition, or their relation to bisimulation maps) only hold when the underlying category satisfies some form of the axiom of choice.